M4RC1N76/Volunteer-app/README.md

    > npm usually is installed when Node.js is installed. type npm --version to check if it is installed after installing Node.js in Command Terminal
 3. Go to the following link: https://reactnative.dev/docs/environment-setup - choose the 'React Native CLI Quickstart' tab, and follow the instructions for your platform

-   > **Note:** Where the instructions refer to a particular version of Android or the Android SDK platform, use **Android 10** and **SDK platform 29** instead of the more recent one.
+   > **Note** Where the instructions refer to a particular version of Android or the Android SDK platform, use **Android 10** and **SDK platform 29** instead of the more recent one.

-   > You can skip the sections of the page that describe setting up and running a new project, since we already have one
+   > **Note** You can skip the sections of the page that describe setting up and running a new project, since we already have one

 # Setup and first run